lorin/resilience-engineering/README.md

 * [Measuring resilience](https://journals.sagepub.com/doi/abs/10.1177/0018720816686248)
 * [Myths of automation and their implications for military procurement]
 * [The Seven Deadly Myths of "Autonomous Systems"]
+* [A rose by any other name...would probably be given an acronym]

 [Myths of automation and their implications for military procurement]:https://www.researchgate.net/publication/326000581_Myths_of_automation_and_their_implications_for_military_procurement